Machine Learned Potential for High-Throughput Phonon Calculations of Metal-Organic Frameworks: Results

 This work aims to quantitatively compare MACE-MP-MOF0 with models based on various theoretical levels reported in the literature and to ensure consistency across all levels of theory, the Finite Difference (FD) approach is chosen for phonon calculations.
 The displacements of 0.001 \text{\AA } are produced on the atoms in the $2 \times 2 \times 2$ supercell for obtaining force constants with the FD approach.

 The Harmonic Approximation (HA) for computing phonons fails to capture essential physical properties for MOFs such as thermal expansion, phase transition and elastic moduli \cite{harmonic}.
 On the other hand, the Quasi-Harmonic approximation (QHA) is an extension of the HA that aims to capture anharmonicity by introducing the volume dependence of frequencies due to temperature and pressure effects.
-In this work, we use the Phonopy package version 2.29.0 to study thermal and mechanical properties of MOFs by studying the lattice dynamics under the QHA on a $11 \times 11 \times 11$ k-point grid, beyond the $\Gamma$ point which is essential for accurately capturing heat transport properties.
+In this work, we use the Phonopy package \cite{TOGO20151} version 2.29.0 to study thermal and mechanical properties of MOFs by studying the lattice dynamics under the QHA.
+A $11 \times 11 \times 11$ k-point grid, beyond the $\Gamma$ point, is consistently used for all phonon calculations, which is essential to accurately capture heat transport properties.